Functional Analysis & Treatment of Severe Behavior Disorders

-• Identify the defining features of indirect, descriptive, and functional analysis approaches to assessment as well as the major strengths and limitations of each general approach to
+• Identify the defining features of indirect, descriptive, and functional analysis approaches to assessment as well as the major strengths and limitations of each

 • Conduct an assessment using indirect (rating scale and questionnaire) procedures.

-Conduct an assessment using descriptive ( direct observation) analysis Develop a treatment strategy for problem behavior maintained by attention or access to preferred activities.
+• Conduct an assessment using descriptive (direct observation) analysis procedures.

+• Develop an intervention strategy for problem behavior maintained by attention or access to preferred activities.

-Develop a treatment strategy for problem behavior maintained by escape from Develop a treatment strategy for problem behavior that is "self-stimulatory" in Who Should Attend: This workshop will provide essential information for program administrators, behavior analysts (BCABAs & BCBAs), psychologists, QMRPs, special education staff, and supervisors of direct care providers.
+• Develop an intervention strategy for problem behavior maintained by escape from

+• Develop an intervention strategy for problem behavior that is “self-stimulatory” in Who Should Attend: This workshop will provide essential information for program administrators, behavior analysts (BCABAs & BCBAs), psychologists, QMRPs, special education staff, and supervisors of direct care providers.
 The procedures can be implemented across a variety of settings – such as group homes, residential facilities, residential facilities, workshops, school settings, and supervised employment sites.
-Workshop Format: The format of the workshop will include lecture, graphics, videotape, and discussion of specific concerns shared by the audience.
+Workshop Format: The format of the workshop will include lecture, gaphics, videotape, and discussion of specific concerns shared by the audience.
 Case study and other workshop materials will also be used to facilitate learning.
 Brian Iwata, Ph.D.